Emilien-Wittchen/Forkify/README.md

 # Forkify Project

-Recipe application with custom recipe uploads
+Recipe application with custom recipe uploads.
 You can preview this site [here](https://forkify-emilien-wittchen.netlify.app/).

-## user: js
-## PIN: 1111